-The New Generation Units are intended to replace the generation capacity of Unit No. 3 and are expected to be in service in December 2023.
-The New Generation Units will primarily use natural gas but will have the capability to use hydrogen for up to 20% of fuel needs.
+The New Generation Units are intended to replace a portion of the generation capacity of Unit No. 3 and are expected to be in service in September 2024.
+The new generation units will primarily use natural gas but will have the capability to use hydrogen for up to 25% of fuel needs.
 Currently, the use of hydrogen as a fuel source is not cost-effective.

-McIntosh Plant Unit No. 5 is a 398 MW combined cycle generating plant with a Siemens Westinghouse 501G high efficiency combustion turbine.
+McIntosh Plant Unit No. 5 is a 398 MW (net winter) combined cycle generating plant with a Siemens Westinghouse 501G high efficiency combustion turbine.
 Unit No. 5 became available for full load commercial operation in May 2002.
 In Fiscal Year 2020, Lakeland Electric upgraded Unit No. 5's combustion hardware resulting in a 9% increase in power output and improved efficiency.
 Lakeland Electric anticipates replacing Unit No. 5 in or around 2045, given it will have reached the end of its useful life.